-Rumored connections made in Young Dolph’s murder
+Rumors swirl around Young Dolph murder case

 The video was also supposedly shot just a few feet away from where police say a person was killed the same day the video was uploaded to YouTube, which is a murder police have not confirmed or denied is connected to the Young Dolph case.

-As search for the suspect continues, one man says it is putting an unwanted target on his back.
+As the search for the suspect continues, one man says it is putting an unwanted target on his back.
 This man, who is also named Justin Johnson, says since word has gotten out about the suspect, he has received notifications and messages from across the county from people trying to track down the alleged killer.

-He says he’s 14 years old than the suspect and does not know him.
+He says he’s 14 years older than the suspect and does not know him.

 “Friend requests and people inboxing me,” Johnson said.
 “People like you need to change your name, you need to do this, you need to do that, and the thing is what I am actually trying to get people to understand is I’m not the individual.”